varunneal/varunneal.github.io/content/Essays/Muon in Modded NanoGPT.md

 [^normuon]: [Li et al 2025](https://arxiv.org/abs/2510.05491) *NorMuon*
 [^adamuon]:[Si et al 2025](https://arxiv.org/abs/2507.11005) *AdaMuon*

-Stochastic Gradient Descent with Momentum (SGDM) performs steps by computing the exponential moving average (EMA) of gradients.
+Start with the simplest case: Stochastic Gradient Descent with Momentum (SGDM) updates parameters using an exponential moving average (EMA) of gradients.
+Adam (ADaptive Moment Estimation) builds on this by also tracking the EMA of squared gradients per parameter.
+We divide by this second EMA to produce a variance-corrected update.

+%% performs steps by computing the exponential moving average (EMA) of gradients.
 Adam (ADaptive Moment Estimation) additionally tracks the EMA of the norm of each parameter.
-Dividing by this second EMA gives us a variance-corrected update.
+Dividing by this second EMA gives us a variance-corrected update.  %%

 Adaptive variance techniques estimate two distinct properties about the gradient:
 1) Stochastic noise: the variance within a single batch, estimated *per-parameter*.
 At a fixed batch size, certain features may be very noisy, while other features may have high signal.
 Adaptivity allows noisier gradient estimates to get dampened, effectively giving each parameter its own adaptive learning rate.